Here's a look at what will be open and closed on the Natal Day weekend:

 The Emera Oval will be open on Monday, with equipment lending from 11 a.m. to 9 p.m., weather permitting.

 Many other municipally operated recreation facilities will be closed on Monday.

 There will be no solid waste collection on Monday.
 If that's your day, you're asked to put your garbage, organics or recyclables on Saturday, July 31.

 There will be no collection or delivery of mail by Canada Post on Monday.

 The Otter Lake Waste Management Facility, the Halifax recycling facility and municipal composting facilities will be closed on Monday, but will be open during regular hours on Saturday and Tuesday.

 The 311 Contact Centre will be operating on regular hours on Monday.

-The three Customer Service Centres that provide in-person access to municipal services and payments will be closed on Monday.
+The two Customer Service Centres that provide in-person access to municipal services and payments will be closed on Monday.